pkp/learning-ojs/en/responding_review.md

 ![](learning-ojs-3-auth-responding-revisions.png)

-Select the *Review* link next to your submission to view the full record.
+Select the *Review* link next to your submission to view the decision.

 ![](learning-ojs-3-auth-responding-revisions2.png)